flurinduerst/WPSeed/README.md

 ## 🧠 Workflow
-### General
+### Local TLD
 * you can use any TLD for local development.
 WPSeed assumes you're using `.vm` for "virtual machine".
-If you want to use a different TLD make sure to change `.vm` to your preffered TLD in `gulpfile.js` and `functions-wpsetup.php`.
+If you want to use a different TLD make sure to change `.vm` to your prefered TLD in `gulpfile.js` and `functions-wpsetup.php`.
+FYI: Browsersync sometimes has [issues](https://github.com/BrowserSync/browser-sync/issues/1346) with `.local`.

 ### Gulp
 WPSeed uses [gulp](https://gulpjs.com) to compile assets from `assets` to `dist`.
 Here's what it will do: